pranali18-Ai/WordCounter/README.md

 - The main feature of this application is to count the number of words in the input text.

 ### Dark and Light Mode
-- You can switch between dark and light modes by clicking the mode toggle button in the navigation bar.
+- You can switch between dark and light modes by clicking the mode toggle button in the navigatio
-- Dark mode provides a visually appealing interface with a dark background, while light mode offers a clean and bright design.

 ## Project Structure